The Only Exterior Door Maintenance Checklist You’ll Ever Need

 Keep reading to learn the routine maintenance that you need to perform on your new exterior doors.

+We’ve also prepared a free, downloadable printable checklist to guide you through the process!
 A craftsman style front porch with double columns either side of the front door, potted hydrangeas, and an arch-top wood double door with 3/4 light captioned with

 How Often Does My Door Need Maintenance?